JSON Formatter & Validator

-Paste JSON to see tree view
+Paste JSON to format, validate, and inspect the tree view.

 What is JSON?